ThomasMathewz/Rice-Leaf-Diease-Prediction/README.md

 ## 4. Results and Evaluation

 ### 4.1.
 MODEL TRAINING
-The model was trained for 87 epochs using a batch size of 16.
+The model was trained for 49 epochs using a batch size of 16.
 The training process utilized the augmented training data, validating against the separate validation set to monitor performance and check for overfitting.
-The model stopped training at the 87th epoch using the early stopping mechanism.
+The model stopped training at the 49th epoch using the early stopping mechanism.
 The learning rate was also adjusted during training.
-Out of a total of 100 epochs, it stopped at epoch 87 because the loss function had not improved for the last 15 epochs, i.e., the Patience Value was 15.
-Finally the best weight from 72th epoch is selected finally.
+Out of a total of 100 epochs, it stopped at epoch 49 because the loss function had not improved for the last 15 epochs, i.e., the Patience Value was 15.
+Finally, the best weights were loaded using **ModelCheckpoint**.
 ### 4.2.
 MODEL PERFORMANCE
 The model's performance was evaluated by plotting the training and validation accuracy/loss over the 20 epochs and by assessing the final accuracy on the unseen test set.
 > - Training Phase Accuracy: During training phase model achieved a Accuracy of 92% on Training data and 83% on Validation Data.
-> - Final Test Accuracy: The model achieved a Test Accuracy of 75.00% on the 12 test images.
+> - Final Test Accuracy: The model achieved a Test **Accuracy of 75.00%** on the 12 test images.
 > - Classification Report & Confusion Matrix: A classification report and confusion matrix were generated.
 These results provided a detailed breakdown of precision,